Vincent Perseval: Rosé Assemblage

 Vincent Perseval | Rosé

-With his cuvée of 40% Pinot Noir, 40% Pinot Meunier & 20% Chardonnay, he brings exactly what I was looking for: Powerful fruit that can stand up to the jalapeños & the spicy ground beef.
-Pleasant residual sweetness (11.2 g/l dosage) that cushions the heat.
-Freshness & acidity that harmonize perfectly with tomato, cucumber & lemon and the prominent fresh cilantro.
+With his cuvée of 40% Pinot Noir, 40% Pinot Meunier & 20% Chardonnay, he brings exactly what I was looking for: Powerful fruit that can stand up to the jalapeños & spicy ground beef.
+Pleasant residual sweetness (11.2 g/l dosage) that softens the heat.
+Freshness & acidity that harmonizes perfectly with tomato, cucumber & lime and the prominent fresh cilantro.

-Tasting impression: Ripe blackberry that pairs wonderfully with the spice of the food. ️ The heat of the jalapeños?
-No problem – the champagne balances it perfectly.
-After the meal it develops even more intensity, becomes more spicy, denser and stays present on the palate for a long time - perfectly supported by my red wine glass from
+Tasting impression: Ripe blackberry that connects beautifully with the spice of the food. ️ The heat of the jalapeños?
+No problem, the champagne balances them perfectly.
+After eating, it unfolds even more intensity, becomes spicier, denser and stays present on the palate for a long time, perfectly supported by my red wine glass from

-This champagne shows that rosé can do more than just aperitif – with the right pairing it really comes into its own.
+This champagne shows that rosé can do more than just aperitif, with the right pairing it truly blossoms.

 What's your go-to champagne for spicy food?